jouinisayf/open-data-portals-irve/README.md

 However, the licence is not specified, which makes legal reuse unclear.
 Also, some fields are stored as simple text, even when more precise data types could be used.

-In summary, the dataset is technically usable, but its legal and governance aspects are weak.

 ### 4. Bornes de recharge IZIVIA Grand Lyon